thedevnix/Rest-api-project/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to submit a Pull Request.
+Please feel free to submit a Pull Request.

 1. Fork the project
 2. Create your feature branch